London Design Festival Exhibition

-This year we were lucky enough to have been asked to contribute towards a collaborative project with lighting designers Anglepoise®, Portsmouth & Southsea culture blog Strong Island & The University of Portsmouth.
+This year I was lucky enough to have been asked to contribute towards a collaborative project with lighting designers Anglepoise®, Portsmouth & Southsea culture blog Strong Island & The University of Portsmouth.

 The Aim ~ To both celebrate a design classic as well as local creativity within Portsmouth.